Locals, visitors and plenty of dogs on leashes start the day walking the 7.3-mile Lakewalk.

 Stay to remember

 Stylish, luxurious rentals line Lake Superior at Larsmont Cottages, 20 miles north of Duluth.
 Visitors can swim in the indoor pool, walk the private beach and unwind in the sauna.
 A chef from on-site Ledge Rock Grille leads cooking lessons in visitors' cottages.
 Bonus: Free s'mores at daily bonfires.
-From $235.
 (866) 687-5634; larsmontcottages.com

 Five great places to eat in Duluth